cyb0rgdoll/ISC2-cc/README.md

 -	Deliver packets (chunks of information) from source → destination
 -	Serves as a Network Layer Protocol
 -	Supports Transport Layer Protocols - which have a higher set of responsibilities

--
-2 Types of Transport Layer Protocols
+**2 Types of Transport Layer Protocols**

-1. Transmission Control Protocol (TCP)
+**1. Transmission Control Protocol (TCP)**

 	-	Responsible for majority of internet traffic
 	-	Is a Connection-Oriented protocol
 	-	Connection Oriented protocol means the connection is established before data is transferred
 	-	Connection is ensured through TCP Three-Way Handshake
 	-	TCP packets include special flags that identify the packets known as TCP Flags.

 Within the TCP Flags:
 -	SYN Flag: Opens a connection
 -	FIN Flag: Closes an existing connection
 -	ACK: Used to acknowledge a SYN or FIN packet

-TCP Three-Way Handshake
+**TCP Three-Way Handshake**

 1. Source SYN sent to request open connection to Destination
 2. Destination sends ACK + request (SYN) to reciprocate a open connection